Looking to clear debt? A debt consolidation loan may help to combine debts into one loan.

 To see if you are eligible for their loan, a lender will look at how much debt you have outstanding and your credit risk.

-Today, the majority of personal loans can be used to consolidate your debts.
+Today, many personal loans can be used to consolidate your debts.
 As with any other borrowing the lender will look at:

 - the amount you want to borrow